Other flapping wing designs

 The ornithopter with its tripartition of the flapping wing is interesting, too.
 Jeremy M. Harris 1977 has applied it for patent.

 On the adjacent photo James D. DeLaurier and Jeremy M. Harris can be seen with their remote-controlled model, 3 m in span and with combustion motor.
 A sustained flight was achieved 1991.
-A video is available (Please take a look at external link 17).
+A video is available (please look at related link 13).

-with active wing twisting by a drive controlled spar rotation, developed by Albert Kempf (France 1998). ( Please look at external link 18).
+A wing with an active wing twisting by a drive controlled spar turning, developed by Albert Kempf (France 1998), please take a look at related link 15.

 Apparently, the upper side of the wing consists of a cambered hard shell, which is shaped with foam on the lower side to a profiled airfoil wing.

-easily and creaselessly.
-Also the aforesaid shearflexed wing is
+may be twisted easily and wrinkle-free.
+Also the aforesaid Shearflex principle

-using this property.
-This flapping wing category here is called
+is using this property.
+This flapping wing category here is called shell

 .

-picture - an ornithopter with a wonderful flying sight.
-It also
+the adjacent picture - an ornithopter with a wonderful flying sight.
+It

 with profiled flapping wings.

-developed flapping wings are to find on site:
+flapping wings are to find on the site: Articulated

 to other flapping wing designs

-http://ovirc.free.fr/Clips_video.php - Construction method of the flapping wing model by Jean-Louis Solignac:
+http://ovirc.free.fr/Clips_video.php - Construction method of the flying wing model by Jean-Louis Solignac:

-http://www.ornithopter.org/video.shtml - Thrust-wing model ENTOID by Velko T. Velkov:
+http://ovirc1.free.fr/solignac-ornitho.htm - Thrust-Wing model ENTOID by Velko T. Velkov:

 Birdman

-http://www.ornithopter.com.pl - Close-up view of an orange colored dragonfly:
+http://ovirc.free.fr/GFraise.php - Close-up view of an orange colored Dragonfly:

-http://www.springerlink.com/content/g5w5gq0l7lxhx202/ - Replicating of biological membranes, pterosaurs by Paul McCready,
+http://www.grahamowengallery.com/photography/dragonfly_photography.html - Replicating of a pterosaurs by Paul McCready,

 by James D. DeLaurier: